Asaduzzama-n/module-generator/README.md

 - Add `?` after the field name to mark it as optional: `email?:string`
 - Add `!` after the field name to mark it as required: `email!:string`

-### Array of Objects with Properties
+### Complex Nested Structures

-You can define arrays of objects with specific properties using this syntax:
+You can define complex nested structures including arrays of objects and nested arrays:

+#### Array of Objects

 ```bash
 fieldName:array:object:propName1:propType1:propName2:propType2...